 Nestled between dark brooding mountains and the glistening waters of its namesake bay, Kotor has more than enough natural charm to make your heart skip a beat.
 Once an outpost of the Venetian Republic, the sweeping views are balanced out nicely with the city’s graceful Old Town.
 Behind its imposing city walls lies a labyrinth of cobblestone streets that hold everything from lavish palaces and churches to quaint squares dotted with quirky shops and open-air cafes.
-Between its spellbinding scenery and sophisticated medieval charm, Kotor is the undisputed jewel in Montenegro’s crown.
+In true Adriatic fashion, it’s this patchwork of old and new that makes Kotor such as fascinating travel destination.
+Between its spellbinding scenery and sophisticated medieval charm, the UNESCO-protected Kotor is the undisputed jewel in Montenegro’s crown.

 Where to Stay